comeillfoo/open_rmt_managedb/README.md

    * Data validation.
    * Command and arguments serrialisation.
    * Sending command with arguments to the server.
-   * Server's reply handling (sending result to console).
+   * systemcore.Server's reply handling (sending result to console).
    * `exit` command should complete working of app.

    ### Extra task: